Late anaphase: Massed

 chromosomes (blue), kinetochores (pink), microtubules (green).

-During metaphase, the spindle fibers (or "microtubules") attach themselves to the centromere of each chromosome.
+Previously, during metaphase, spindle fibers (which are microtubules) attach themselves to the centromere of each chromosome.
 Specifically, the connection is to specialized regions called kinetochores within the centromeres.
 Each chromatid has one kinetochore.
 By the end of metaphase, all of the chromosomes have moved to an imaginary plane, known as metaphase plate, which lies on the equator of the cell.

-Now, during anaphase, the two sister chromatids of each chromosome are pulled apart by the spindle and dragged by their kinetochores toward opposite poles of the cell (i.e., toward the opposite centrosomes).
+and dragged by their kinetochores toward opposite poles of the cell, that is, toward the opposite centrosomes.
 The movement results from a shortening of the spindle microtubules.
 Each chromosome is pulled along by its centromere.
 Formally, this phase begins when the duplicated centromeres of each pair of sister chromatids separates, and the resulting "daughter chromosomes" begin moving toward the poles.
 As the separated chromosomes move away from each other toward the poles, the cell elongates and the poles themselves move further apart.

 Cited reference: Strasburger, E. 1884.
 Die Controversen der indirecten Kerntheilung.
 Archiv für mikroskopische Anatomie 23:246-304.